Post No.: 0550

 Artificially created robots might inherit the galaxy in the long run?
 They are currently undergoing vastly faster rates of evolution than natural complex organisms can achieve.
 If humans are the ultimate design – sculpted to perfection by either God or natural selection – then no one would be able to imagine, design and build artificial machines that can do a better job than them in particular tasks… but we can.

-We must note however that ‘artificial general intelligences’ (AGIs), which are considered equivalent to humans in intelligence, are nowhere close to reality yet, despite the current hype; albeit most experts believe that it’s just a matter of when rather than if.
+We must note however that ‘artificial general intelligences’ (AGIs), which are considered equivalent to humans in intelligence, aren’t close to reality yet; albeit most experts believe it’s just a matter of when, not if (and some believe it’ll be sooner, not later).
 There are currently lots of ‘artificial narrow intelligences’ (ANIs) that possess narrow functional areas of ability.
-And perhaps one day, as a consequence of breaching the technological singularity and unleashing a runaway reaction of self-improvement cycles, there’ll be ‘artificial super intelligences’ (ASIs) that’ll surpass human intelligence across all fields – which could spell doom for humans in the same way how humans selfishly treat relatively less intelligent animals as pests, slaves or mere resources!
+And perhaps eventually, as a consequence of breaching the technological singularity and unleashing a runaway reaction of self-improvement cycles, there’ll be ‘artificial super intelligences’ (ASIs) that’ll surpass human intelligence across all fields – which could spell doom for humans in the same way how humans selfishly treat relatively less intelligent animals as pests, slaves or mere resources!

 …But one step at a time before I can have my cool robot army.
 Right now, the development of autonomous vehicles already poses a lot of philosophical dilemmas that need answers.
 Let’s start with – if who’s responsible for something is dependent on who’s in control of it, then who’s in control in the case of an autonomous vehicle?